ricardojoserf/ricardojoserf.github.io/_posts/2025-7-28-amazonmwaa.md

 ## Conclusion

 After almost a month since I reported this vulnerability, AWS VDP decided to close the report and lower the severity from "High" to "Low" arguing that it is a "low-risk" vulnerability.
-How could a RCE vulnerability have a low severity?
-First, the risk is not exactly low - is it uncommon to find AWS credentials with write access to a S3 bucket during a Red Team exercise?
-And even if this were truly a low risk, the impact is high (it is a RCE).
+I think that even if the risk could be low, the impact is high (it is a RCE!) so the severity could be different to "low".
+At the same time, code execution is the whole point of Apache Airflow... but CVE-2024-39877 got a CVSS of 8.8, so I still think this is not the expected way to execute code in these systems!

 At the end of the day this is a VDP (Vulnerability Disclosure Program), so regardless the criticality they could choose not to pay any reward to the researchers, even if the severity is High or Critical.

-So after spending so many hours with this topic, I am glad I could make them understand the vulnerability and stop offering 3 of the 6 vulnerable versions and apply patches to the other 3 versions.
+So after spending so many hours with this topic, still I am glad they have stopped offering 3 of the 6 vulnerable versions and applied patches to the other 3 versions.

 However, the reward (40 dollars to spend in the AWS Merch Store) is not worth all the time spent with this topic.
-In the past, I have reported vulnerabilities to many small and medium organizations which did not offer to pay a reward, and that is totally fine... but AWS is not precisely a small company.
 To make sure AWS services are secure, it is not a good idea just to rely on researchers' good faith!

-And I know code execution is the whole point of Apache airflow... but CVE-2024-39877 got a CVSS of 8.8, so I this is not the expected way to execute code in these systems.

-So, I am happy I could order a cool sweater I hope I will be receiving in the next months (with the 40 dollars of the reward) and that they patched the Apache Airflow versions.
+But still, I am happy I could order a cool sweater I hope I will be receiving in the next months (with the 40 dollars of the reward)... and that they patched the Apache Airflow versions! (nah, I am happier about the sweater)

 <br>